Pratt Street Power Plant: The building and its active years

 The structure is a 132 by 326 ft complex of three buildings located at Pratt Street and Pier 4 at Baltimore's Inner Harbor.
 The structures are brick with terra cotta trim and steel frame construction.
 It was built between 1900 and 1909 and is a massive industrial structure with Neo-Classical detailing designed by the architectural firm of Baldwin & Pennington.
 It was one of only 11 buildings in the zone of the Baltimore Fire of 1904 to survive that event.

 It served as the main source of power for the United Railways and Electric Company, a consolidation of smaller street railway systems, that influenced the provision of citywide transportation and opened up suburban areas of Baltimore to power its electric street railway in the city.
 It later served as a central steam plant for the Consolidated Gas, Electric Light and Power Company, a predecessor of the Baltimore Gas and Electric Company.

 The boilers were coal-fired, and the plant's location on the harbor allowed easy delivery of coal by ship.
 The location also provided access to cooling water for the condensers, with intake on one side of the pier and discharge on the other.
 The plant, with by-then obsolete equipment, was used sparingly until it was returned to service to meet the World War II production demand for electricity.
 Baltimore Gas & Electric finally ceased use of it in 1973.

+Early redevelopment efforts

+After the electric plant was retired from service, the building was vacant for several years.
+It was acquired by the City of Baltimore in 1977.
+The first phase of the city's redevelopment of the property converted a warehouse on the pier into a Chart House seafood restaurant.
+The power plant's coal hoist was removed in 1979.

+In January 1979, Charles Center-Inner Harbor Management, Inc., requested that developers submit proposals that would reuse the power plant building without modifying its exterior.
+Out of 11 proposals, the city selected the Omni Power House Hotel, which was to be designed by architect Moshe Safdie.
+The hotel plan was canceled in November 1980, because the developers could not afford the cost of strengthening the pier to support the increased weight of the redeveloped building.

+A second round of redevelopment proposals was solicited in 1982.
+The six proposals received included a theme park co-owned by Hershey Entertainment and Resorts Company, a climate-controlled urban vineyard, and a combination boat dealership and maritime museum whose principal investors included Walter Cronkite.
+The winning proposal, Six Flags Over Baltimore, was an indoor Six Flags amusement park which would be themed around time travel to turn-of-the-century America, with science-fiction author Ray Bradbury and Hollywood production designer John DeCuir contributing to the project concept.